workshops-de/howtos-workshops/README.md

-# How to updates the steps for our Workshop
+# How to updates the solution tags for our Workshops

+To reduce work all example solutions in our workshops.de classroom are linked to tags not commits or files.
+So you can rewrite the commit history with `rebase` without touching anything else.
+It may feels a bit complecated sometimes but it's way easier then manually updating it in every task ;)

 Please replace %COMMIT-HASH-OF_YOUR-INITAL-COMMIT% with our actual commit hash ;)